homer6/logport/README.md

    unwatch    Remove a watch
    watches    List all watches
-   now        Watches a file temporarily (same options as watch)
+   now        Watches a file temporarily (same options as watch) destory    Restore logport to factory settings.
+Clears all watches.

 manage settings
-   set        Set a setting's value unset      Clear a setting's value settings   List all settings
+   set        Set a setting's value unset      Clear a setting's value settings   List all settings destory    Restore logport to factory settings.
+Clears all watches.

 collect telemetry
    inspect    Produce telemetry to telemetry log file